ecdye/zram-config/README.md

 This branch uses a OverlayFS mount with zram so that syncFromDisk on start is not needed.
-This should allow quicker boots and larger directories as no complete directory copy needed as its the lower mount in the OverlayFS.
+This should allow quicker boots and larger directories as no complete directory copy needed as its the lower mount in the OverlayFS. https://github.com/kmxz/overlayfs-tools should be a git clone operation and forgot to add to .gitignore, but many thanks to kmxz for the overlay merge tool.

 _____